CGCookie/retopoflow/help/changelist.md

 But with any unveiling on new things, there are new bugs and performance issues.
 Our hope is that these problems will be much easier to fix in the new CookieCutter framework.
 We will need your help, though.
+If you notice a bug, please report it on the [Blender Market](https://blendermarket.com/products/retopoflow) or on [GitHub](https://github.com/CGCookie/retopoflow/issues).